PROTOTYPE

 |

-Occupying a space which
+Occupying a space which once was

-museum which features several fully restored locomotives
+which features several fully restored locomotives and

-and rolling stock. |
+rolling stock. |

 |